Using Chains with Coverage

 3. Select the Basic - Terrain page in the Properties Browser.

-5. Click OK to accept the changes and close the Properties Browser.
+5. Click OK to accept the change and to close the Properties Browser.

-The original satellite that is used to create the Walker constellation is referred to as the “Seed” satellite.
-Use the Orbit Wizard to create the “seed” satellite from which the other satellites will be derived.
+The original satellite that is used to create the Walker constellation is referred to as the "seed" satellite and the satellites generated using the Walker tool are the children.
+When you create a Walker constellation, the tool will duplicate the original (seed) satellite as part of the constellation.
+The new satellites will be the children of the seed.
+Use the Orbit Wizard to create the seed satellite, from which the other satellites will be derived.

 Type Circular